-We rely, in part, on licenses to use certain technologies that are important to our business, such as gene targeting and conditional knockout technologies.
+We rely, in part, on licenses to use certain technologies that are important to our business, such as certain gene targeting technology licensed from GenPharm International, Inc. and conditional knockout technology licensed from DuPont Pharmaceuticals Company.
 We do not own the patents that underlie these licenses.
+Most of these licenses, however, including those from GenPharm and DuPont, have terms that extend for the life of the licensed patents.
 Our rights to use these technologies and practice the inventions claimed in the licensed patents are subject to our abiding by the terms of those licenses and the licensors not terminating them.
 We are currently in compliance with all requirements of these licenses.
 In many cases, we do not control the filing, prosecution or maintenance of the patent rights to which we hold licenses and rely upon our licensors to prosecute infringement of those rights.
 The scope of our rights under our licenses may be subject to dispute by our licensors or third parties.